APN-Pucky/hPMML/docsrc/internals.rst

 Internals
 *********

-It follows the documentation related to the internals of *cPMML*.
-Here you can find all *cPMML* classes not exposed in the public API.
+It follows the documentation related to the internals of *hPMML*.
+Here you can find all *hPMML* classes not exposed in the public API.

 ========================
-cPMML Driving Principles
+hPMML Driving Principles
 ========================

 Model Load and Model Scoring
 ----------------------------
-*cPMML* design is split around two phases:
+*hPMML* design is split around two phases:

     Model Loading
         The XML content is loaded from disk to memory and the corresponding c++ object is built.